Systolic volume of homology classes: Introduction

-Note that in this case $\| M_{\H_n} \|_{\Delta} = 0$ and the second bound of Theorem \ref{th:gromovintro} does not applyÊ.
-For any integer $n$ the manifold $M_{\H_n}$ gives a non normal realization of the class $n[M_\H]$.
-So normalization condition in Theorem \ref{th:realisationintro} cannot be relaxed.\\
+Note that in this case $\| M_{\H_n} \|_{\Delta} = 0$ and the lower bound (\ref{eq:lower.bound}) does not apply.
+For any integer $n$ the manifold $M_{\H_n}$ gives a non-normal realization of the class $n[M_\H]$.
+So the normalization's condition in Theorem \ref{th:realisationintro} cannot be relaxed.\\

-Finally, the last section is devoted to the description of some results for stable systolic volume.